Introduction: The Beginner’s Guide to Slack eDiscovery

 The Bottom line…

 Settling for Slack exports will cause major roadblocks for the remainder of your eDiscovery process.
-When you can’t make sense of your Slack export (JSON file), it’s hard to determine the defensibility of information relevant to your case.
+When you can’t make sense of your Slack export (JSON file), it’s hard to determine the defensibility of information and what’s relevant to your case.
 Not only does this lead to unnecessary processing fees, but also a lack of clarity for review.

 For this reason, we recommend working with a third-party eDiscovery solution rather than trying to do it ad hoc.
 If you don’t, your legal team will have to jump through hoops that will cost you time, money, and increase risk of error.